Cretan villages: how ancient stories shape modern life

 Modern life in timeless villages

-While rooted deeply in history and tradition, villages like Arkalochori (just a short drive from the cottage) are also alive with modern life.
-Small shops, cafes serving fresh coffee and local pastries, and friendly tavernas welcome visitors and locals alike.
-A short drive to Arkalochori or Heraklion reveals bustling markets and cultural events that blend old and new.
+While rooted deeply in history and tradition, villages like Arkalochori are also alive with modern life.
+Small shops, cafes serving fresh coffee and local pastries, and friendly tavernas welcome both visitors and locals.
+A short drive to Arkalochori or Heraklion brings bustling markets and cultural events where old and new meet naturally.

 Cretan village café setting in a sunny plateia